Snowpipe Streaming Classic best practices¶

 java.time

-package.When creating a channel using
+package.When you create a channel using

 OpenChannelRequest.builder